 Teaching facilitators at partner organizations

-This has impacted over 11,000 learners so far
+This has impacted close to 22,000 learners so far

 where we work

-We are currently implementing our activities in Gulu District – Northern Uganda – through 6 partner primary schools and one primary teachers college.
+We are currently implementing our activities in Gulu District – Northern Uganda – through 9 partner primary schools and 2 primary teachers colleges.
 For collaborations with partner organizations, we occasionally travel to other districts in Uganda.